ej8899/valleyofambermaw/README.md

   - player armours to equip
   - player magic (rings/etc) to equip
   - allow for roaming merchants - player can get equipment, potions, etc.

+TODO FUTURE:
+  - player class and name selection at start of game
+  - save player data to a file & load when player returns
+  - allow for player to save at any time
+  - allow for multiple players at the same time (& interact on map)